VictorYing/personal-website/content/author/admin/_index.md

 +++

-Hi!
+Hi, I'm Victor.
 I'm a 3rd year S.M./Ph.D. student working with [Daniel Sanchez](http://people.csail.mit.edu/sanchez/) at [MIT CSAIL](https://www.csail.mit.edu/).
-My work is primarily on [the Swarm project](https://www.csail.mit.edu/research/pervasive-parallelism-swarm-architecture), which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
+My primary work is in [the Swarm project](https://www.csail.mit.edu/research/pervasive-parallelism-swarm-architecture), which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
 My work spans microarchitectures, compilers, and applications.
-I seeks to redefine the roles of hardware and software, not only to make it easier to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads where today's systems do not scale at all.
+I seek to redefine the roles of hardware and software, not only to make it easier to scale workloads where parallelization is expensive and error-prone today, but also to make it practical to scale workloads where today's systems cannot scale at all.